DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 **Conductor Level**

 Another similar board to the Arduino motor shield.
 Supports 2A per channel.
+This board uses the L298HN, which is the same L298 internally as the Arduino Motor Shield but in a different form factor with a larger heat sink tab.
+Current sense and other features are identical to the Arduino version.

 .. image:: ../../_static/images/motorboards/diy_more_motor.jpg
    :alt: DIY More Motor Shield
    :scale: 100%

+`Install the DIY More Motor Shield <../../get-started/assembly.html>`_

 L298N Motor Driver (dual)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^